 It was only upon looking back, when much older, that Cyndy and I realized just how strange and wrong it all had been.
 We could have been lost forever.
 We could have been hurt.
 And despite having full faith in the man in white, the shop was just so strange, so unreal, so magical that both of us chose to ignore it existed, disregarding the fact that I still had my key and no logical answer could be given to how I got it.
 My parents didn’t remember buying it for me.
 I had never gotten it as a gift.
 And thus we were stuck realizing that the two of us in our naive world had wandered onto something unfathomable, and unreachable ever again.

 When I was seventeen, Cyndy and I were out shopping when we both stopped.
 There across the busy shopping center we both swore we saw him, but when we chased him to ask, we found ourselves not only wandering back from where we had come, but certain we had not saw him at all.
-I believe this too was his magic.
+I believe this, too, was his magic.

 When I met Cynthia in the seventh grade, she had said some strange things to me.
-Of note was one strange man in all black that she had met once at her aunts house who had come to get a key from her aunt, with sharp white teeth, getting the key from an attic long locked.
+Of note was one strange man in all black that she had met once at her aunts house who had come to get a key from her aunt, with sharp white teeth.
+He had wanted the key from an attic long locked.
 Her aunt had died a few months later, in a mysterious fire that started in the same room.
 Apparently no one had ever opened a door, so she never did know if he had gotten the key.
 It was this same strange man that the two of us swore we saw on the bus one day when it was stopped at a light, starring at us from a gas station parking lot waving.

 That was when Cynthia had seen my gold key and asked me what it was worth and to which I replied: “I do not know.”
 I still do not know.